To return to the list of current exhibitions, click here.

 Sat 08 Sep 12 - Sun 07 Oct 12

-See examples of work by all 22 artists taking part in Teesdale Open Studios 2012.
-Then head out to meet the artists in their studios during Teesdale Open Studios itself.
+Examples of work by all 22 artists who took part in Teesdale Open Studios 2012.
+The artists could also be visited in their studios during Teesdale Open Studios itself.
 The Fox and ...more

 Charles Dickens' 200th Anniversary: Model House